PedroDourado352/PedroDourado352/README.md

 ---

 ⭐ *Seja bem-vindo(a)!
-Fique à vontade para explorar os repositórios, aprender e trocar ideias.*
+Fique à vontade para explorar os repositórios, aprender e trocar conhecimentos.*

 <!--
 **PedroDourado352/PedroDourado352** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.